-The History and Philosophy Department at SUNY College at Old Westbury prepares students for leadership and lifelong learning in a time of rapid globalization through courses that emphasize multicultural and international perspectives in disciplines such as history, philosophy, anthropology, religion, cultural studies.
-The degrees offered by the department give students a chance to enrich their understanding of human existence while preparing them for leadership in a wide range of professional fields.
-Those degrees are:
+The History & Philosophy Department prepares students for a lifetime of critical thinking, cooperation, and leadership in today's interconnected world through courses that emphasize multicultural and international perspectives in disciplines such as history, philosophy, geography, and religious studies.
+The degrees offered by the department encourage students to engage with the breadth of human experience while instilling a commitment to build a more just and sustainable future.

 - Adolescence Education: Social Studies (7-12), M.A.T.